stride3d/stride-docs/en/manual/platforms/macos/index.md

 ## General support

-All of Stride's core features **should** work on MacOS.
-However, you might run into issues when using certain systems (such as video).

-Stride supports building for MacOS, but **it hasn't been tested in a while**.
-There might be problems that may not be easily solvable without modifications to the engine.
+All of Stride's features are fully supported on MacOS.
+Games can only be built for the arm architecture, that's used on newer apple devices.